 Medicaid Planning Definition

-Much of the complexity associated with Medicaid planning occurs when an individual’s monthly income or resources are over, the financial eligibility limits.
-Incomes can be converted into Qualified Income Trusts, also called Miller trusts, and resources in excess can be converted into non-countable assets.
-However, many of these transactions require legal and / or financial expertise.
-For example, not all states allow seniors to convert their excess income into Miller trusts, and in those states, doing so may result in Medicaid ineligibility.
-Furthermore, some states may allow an alternative option, such as a pooled income trust.
+Much of the complexity associated with Medicaid planning occurs when an individual’s monthly income or resources are over the financial eligibility limits.
+In some states, income can be converted into Qualified Income Trusts, also called Miller trusts, and in other states, persons can “spend down” their income on medical expenses via the Medically Needy Pathway.
+When persons have excess resources, countable resources can be converted into non-countable ones, such as an Irrevocable Funeral Trust.
+Many of these transactions require legal and / or financial expertise.
+For example, in states that do not allow seniors to convert their excess income into Miller trusts, doing so may result in Medicaid ineligibility.
+Furthermore, some states may allow an alternative option, such as a Pooled Income Trust.

 Why Engage in Medicaid Planning?